apache/commons-weaver/src/site/markdown/building.md

 You can run their tests with this profile enabled to turn on Java security.

 ### Antlib Test module
-Located at `ant/test`, this module\'s tests are implemented by unpacking the source of the `example` module and reusing it.
+Located at `ant/test`, this module&apos;s tests are implemented by unpacking the source of the `example` module and reusing it.
 For this reason, the `example` module must have been packaged previously to executing the `ant/test` tests, so in a multimodule build you should at least specify the `package` phase of the default lifecycle.
-Alternatively, you can disable this module\'s tests by deactivating the profile in which they are set up: `antlib-test`.
+Alternatively, you can disable this module&apos;s tests by deactivating the profile in which they are set up: `antlib-test`.

-Similarly, when building the project site you should deactivate the `antlib-test` profile, to stop this module\'s tests from requiring the `example` module to have been previously packaged.
+Similarly, when building the project site you should deactivate the `antlib-test` profile, to stop these tests from requiring the `example` module to have been previously packaged.

+### Additional site building issues
+The Commons Weaver site runs out of permgen space when built with default JVM settings; the `MAVEN_OPTS` environment variable can be used to set `MaxPermGen`.
+`-XX:MaxPermGen=96m` seems to be adequate.